PAWLEYS ISLAND Most Trusted Home Buyer

 Regular Examinations

 Regular inspections are frequently performed between scheduled pumping appointments.
 The pumping is usually carried out after 4-5 years.
 However, a yearly inspection may be undertaken to ensure the equipment can be serviced.
 A standard inspection usually costs between $200 and $300 and involves locating the septic system.
 It also includes digging to unlock openings if the system lacks boosters.
-In addition, the inspection process evaluates the waste and sludge levels and includes a physical assessment.
+In addition, the inspection process evaluates the waste, and sludge levels and includes a physical assessment.

 Complete Examinations